ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Detection and reporting of server malfeasance should remain out of scope as
 {{!I-D.ietf-ntp-roughtime}} already provides this capability as a core functionality of the protocol.

+## Additional time information and metadata

+Previous versions of NTP do not transmit additional time information such as time zone data or historical leap seconds, and NTPv5 should not explicitly add support for it by default as existing protocols (e.g. TZDIST {{RFC7808}}) already provide mechanisms to do so.
+This does not prevent however, further extentions enabling this.

 # IANA Considerations